Abhijeet11187/Flutter_MusicPlayer/README.md

 ## Getting Started

-flute_music_player : For fetching the music files in the Mobile or System
+flute_music_player : For fetching the music files in the Mobile or System.
                      Error with this is it cannot cannot playes the Actual music.It cannot get the path.

 audioplayers   : For Playing the audio in app